 Design & Development

 The design process was actually very straight forward, I didn’t even create a design document for this one.
-Myself and a developer ran our own Game Dev Jam over 2 days and the end result was Dubstep.
+I ran a Game Dev Jam with my developer over 2 days and the end result was Dubstep.

-All the assets were created in Adobe Photoshop and Fireworks (except Skrillex’s face, I grabbed that from his Myspace page).
+All the assets were created in Adobe Photoshop and Sketch (except Skrillex’s face, I grabbed that from his Myspace page).

 This was again developed in Lua using Corona SDK.